EU parliamentary election tops Europe concerns for CEOs in Davos

 In Greece, the jobless rate is running at 28 percent.
 In Spain it is at 26 percent.

-However, Finland's Europe minister, who is running for the European parliament himself, said a surge in support for anti-Europe populist parties in the election had been exaggerated and would not prevent a "moderate majority" from moving forward with EU integration.
+However, Finland's Europe minister said a surge in support for anti-European populist parties in the European election has been exaggerated and will not prevent a "moderate majority" from moving forward with EU integration.

-Alexander Stubb, minister for European affairs and foreign trade, said he expected Eurosceptical far-right and hard left groups would win from 10 to 20 percent of seats in the EU assembly, compared with 12 percent in the outgoing parliament.
+Alexander Stubb, minister for European affairs and foreign trade, who last week announced his candidacy for the centre-right in May, said he expected Eurosceptical far-right and hard left groups would win from 10 to 20 percent of seats in the EU assembly, compared with 12 percent in the outgoing parliament.

 "It will be less than many commentators would expect, but more than they had in the last parliament," he told Reuters in an interview at the World Economic Forum in Davos.